Final report for FNE19-926

 Honey bees are an essential part of the food system in the northeast, globally they are the third most economically important agricultural livestock.
 Despite the importance and wide spread use of honeybees, consistently effective treatments to limit Varroa mites and decrease viruses have not been found or made commercially available.
 Honey bees provide pollination for many important crops in the northeast including apples, blueberries, cranberries, cherries, and squash.
 According to a Cornell study published in 2012 “honeybees pollinated $12.4 billion worth of directly dependent crops and $6.8 billion worth of indirectly dependent crops in 2010” (Ramanujan, Krishna).
 The health and viability of the honeybee is essential in maintaining a sustainable food system in the northeast.
 By decreasing the annual mortality rate of honeybee populations farmers economic viability can increase.
 Beekeepers would need to spend less time and money on purchasing and reestablishing their hives annually.
 Farmers with apple orchards in New Hampshire, cranberry bogs in Massachusetts, blueberry barrens in Maine, sunflower fields in New York will more effectively manage their own hives or be able to rent healthier bees for less.
 Viruses found in bee hives are typical and can be managed by a healthy colony without overt symptoms being expressed.
 When colonies begin to experience further stress these viruses start to proliferate and cause extreme damage in a beehive.
 The Varroa mite is the primary infection route for the viruses, this is the deadly spiral weakened bee hives get into.
 An increase in the expression of viruses, due to a weakened immune system under Varroa pressure, leads to decreased hive health and activity.
 This leads to an increase in viral expression and Varroa mite damage which then leads to a further increase in Varroa pressure.
 These cycles feed of each other until the hive dies.
 To stop this cycle either the Varroa mite needs to be eradicated, which has proven extremely difficult, or the immune system of the bee needs to be strengthened to stop the initial increased expression of the viruses due to Varroa infestation.

 Fungi Ally is a mushroom farm that has been producing mushrooms for 6 years.
-This trial is being conducted on a bee apiary that has been raising bees for 3 years.
+This trial is being conducted on Yard Birds Farm, a bee apiary that has been raising bees for 3 years.

 Methods for creating the Mushroom extract

-Mushrooms will be wild crafted.
-Dried Ganoderma tsugae from 2018 will be sourced from Fungi Ally for creating the extracts.
-Fomes fomentarius will be collected in early March and dried at 110 degrees for 24 hours.
-384 grams of each dry mushroom will be ground into a coarse powder and extracted for 6 weeks in 256 ounces of 95% alcohol.
-The mushrooms will then be removed from the alcohol and used to create a decoction.
-The decoction, heating the mushrooms in water, will start with 1,024 ounces of water and be maintained at 140 degrees until 512 ounces of water is left.
-The water decoction and the alcohol extraction will then be combined to end with 768 ounces of extract with an alcohol content of 31%.
-This process will be completed twice.
+Mushrooms were wild crafted.
+Dried Ganoderma tsugae from 2018 was sourced from Fungi Ally for creating the extracts.
+Fomes fomentarius was collected in early March and dried at 110 degrees for 24 hours.
+384 grams of each dry mushroom was ground into a coarse powder and extracted for 6 weeks in 256 ounces of 95% alcohol.
+The mushrooms were then removed from the alcohol and used to create a decoction.
+The decoction, heating the mushrooms in water, started with 1,024 ounces of water and was maintained at 140 degrees until 512 ounces of water was left.
+The water decoction and the alcohol extraction were then combined to end with 768 ounces of extract with an alcohol content of 31%.
+This process was completed twice.

 In the first year we skipped feeding the 3rd time because the bees did not need food.
 If this happens again we could likely feed the mushroom extract in water to the bees.
 The Viral sampling was very expensive so only conducted once during the season.
 It came back with no statistical differences between the hives.
 Hive health was also extremely erratic between hives receiving the treatment and control hives.
 Size and health of the honey bee hive did not seem to be influenced by the mushroom extract application.